10/06/2022

 What else?

-Obviously, we recommend taking out a full travel insurance policy when you plan to go away, and not leaving your chances of a claim purely down to the airline.
+Obviously, we recommend taking out a comprehensive travel insurance policy when you plan to go away, and not leaving your chances of a claim purely down to the airline.
 If other things are affected by a flight delay, such as hotel bookings at your destination, the airline isn’t going to stretch that far.
 But, by taking note of the points above, you should be well-armed if you do run into difficulties.
 We hope that’s not the case – but that’s what insurance is for!